hashicorp/terraform-website/content/source/docs/enterprise/before-installing/rhel-requirements.html.md

 ---
 layout: "enterprise"
-page_title: "RHEL Install Guide - Installation - Terraform Enterprise"
+page_title: "RHEL Requirements - Installation - Terraform Enterprise"
 ---

-# Terraform Enterprise Installation - RHEL Install Guide
+# RHEL Requirements for Terraform Enterprise

-This install guide is specifically for users of Terraform Enterprise installing the product on RedHat Enterprise Linux (RHEL).
+When installing Terraform Enterprise on RedHat Enterprise Linux (RHEL), ensure your OS and Docker configuration meat the following requirements:

-## Install Recommendations
+## Install Requirements

 * RedHat Enterprise Linux version 7.3 or later.
 * Docker 1.13.1 (available in RHEL extras), or Docker EE version 17.06 or later.
 The later versions are not available in the standard RHEL yum repositories.